How To

 How to prune roses the right way

 Nothing adds beauty to a garden like a healthy rose bush, and if you learn how to prune roses the right way, your flowers will see a long lifespan.
-The best time to prune roses is when things are a little colder with a touch of frost.
+The best time to prune roses is when things are a little colder with a touch of frost about.
 If possible, delay your pruning until the end of winter.
 We do this because we do not want tender new rose shoots being burnt by the frost.

 Another trap for young players is avoiding pruning just because the roses are still holding on to leaves and flowers.
 Time of year is more important than the state of your rose bush so remove the flowers and leaves as you prune.
-Read on to learn how to prune roses the right way and ensure your roses are in tip-top shape all year round.
+Read on to learn how to prune roses the right way and ensure your roses re in tip-top shape all year round.

 Why do you need to know how to prune roses?